anarchie347/brain/Planning and Design/Brainclump.md

 - If statements
 - Move Left/Right by a value stored in a cell (hop)

-Its syntax is still based on single symbol instructions, but some instructions take paramters, given in `()` after the instruction.

 ## How

 BrainClump segments memory into 5 types: